Jiggins/mu-cs401-f2015/lecture-12.md

 if we need to add another mouse's weight the next day we update out total and our count:

 > S<sub>t+1</sub> = S<sub>t</sub> + a<sub>t+1</sub>

 > A<sub>t+1</sub> = S<sub>t+1</sub>/t+1

-In our case, however, if we want to track the changes in the average weight, we may want to only calculate the average weight over the last month
+In our case, however, if we want to track the changes in the average weight, we may want to only calculate the average weight over the last month.

 We want to disregard old data and give more weight to the new data.
 To do so we can use decaying sum:

 Decaying estimate: